Pricing Breakdown

 Aider competes in the AI coding assistant space with a unique terminal-first approach.
 While tools like Cursor offer slicker GUIs, Aider's Git-centric workflow and LLM flexibility attract developers who value control over convenience.

-After testing Aider extensively, I'd choose it for large refactoring projects where Git commit history matters.
+The bottom line: Aider excels at large refactoring projects where Git commit history matters.
 The automatic commit messages alone save hours during code review.
-However, for quick prototyping or visual UI work, I still prefer Cursor's IDE integration.
-Aider shines when you need granular control over changes and want to avoid vendor lock-in.
+However, for quick prototyping or visual UI work, Cursor's IDE integration is a stronger fit.
+Aider shines when granular control over changes and vendor independence are priorities.
 The ability to switch between Claude, GPT-4, and free local models is unmatched.

 Frequently Asked Questions